 Things just keep getting better with the Citi Executive AAdvantage card.
 This past weekend I wrote that it was possible to get two of these cards, with some folks already reporting that the second sign-up bonus posted.
 Citi was handing these cards out like candy, without giving anyone grief for already having the same card.
 Now there are reports of a third sign-up bonus.

 1. Vanilla Reload Cards ($25,000+ per month).
-[UPDATE: As of 4/4, Vanilla Reloads can no longer be purchased at drugstores with a credit card] The most wonderful piece of plastic ever invented, 20 Vanilla Reload cards purchased during 3-10 trips to CVS can help you take care of the $10,000 spending requirement without breaking the bank.
+[UPDATE: As of 4/4, Vanilla Reloads can no longer be purchased at drugstores with a credit card].
+The most wonderful piece of plastic ever invented, 20 Vanilla Reload cards purchased during 3-10 trips to CVS can help you take care of the $10,000 spending requirement without breaking the bank.
 How fast you get this done depends on your local store’s purchase limit.
-Before you start buying Vanilla Reloads, make a few smaller purchases on the card and perhaps even notify Citi of upcoming large purchases (don’t tell them what it’s for) to avoid fraud alerts and declined transactions.
+Before you start buying Vanilla Reloads, make a few smaller purchases on the card and perhaps even notify Citi of upcoming large purchases to avoid fraud alerts and declined transactions.

 You can unload up to $5,000 in Vanilla Reloads per month via Bluebird.
 You can also pick up two MyVanilla debit cards, which can each be loaded up to $9,999 per month.
 MyVanilla debit cards that get maxed out and cashed out quickly tend to get shut down just as fast.
 If you can’t afford to float +/-$20,000 for a few weeks in case of account closure, load each card with $5,000 or less to stay under the radar.
 MyVanilla debit cards can then be cashed out via money orders.